AlishaZiaShetty/AutomationExcercise/readme.md

 src/main/java      --> com.qa.resources --> Has the config properties

-src/test/java      --> com.qa.testsuites.automationexcercises --> Has the tests
+src/test/java      --> com.qa.testsuites.automationexcercises --> Has the tests for UI validation & PDF validation

 Some of the issues Faced: